 Required CS 213 or CE 205 or equivalent

-Required CS 214 or equivalent Required Experience with C or C++
+Required CS 214 or equivalent

+Required Experience with C or C++

-Required Some experience with programming in a Unix environment (e.g., as in CS 211 and CS 213)
+Required Some experience with programming in a Unix

+- environment (e.g., as in CS 211 and CS 213)

-Any version of CS 213 or CE 205 is acceptable, but we will expect that you have seen basic concepts such as the existence of exceptional control flow and virtual memory, and the typical Unix system calls for processes, threads, and files+I/O. The syllabus shown in pdinda.org/ics is a good starting point.
+Any current version of CS 213 or CE 205 is acceptable, but we will expect that you have seen basic concepts such as the existence of exceptional control flow and virtual memory, and the typical Unix system calls for processes, threads, and files+I/O. The CS 213 syllabus shown in pdinda.org/ics is a good starting point, though all versions of CS 213 now have essentially the same coverage.